semaphoreci/docs/tour7-caching_5bb91ef12c7d3a04dd5b5d91.md

+Since each job runs in a clean and isolated VM, we need to explicitly configure project dependencies.
+Installing them in every stage and every block from scratch would slow down the pipeline and make it less reliable.

-Since each jobs runs on a fresh machine, common tasks like installing dependencies must be repeated.
-This slows down builds and may make them less reliable.
-Semaphore includes a utility to cache files and directories backed by an extremely fast network, so even gigabytes may be cached with ease.
+Semaphore includes a tool to cache files and directories backed by an extremely fast network, so even gigabytes may be cached with ease.

-Here's an example of caching `npm` dependencies:
+Here's an example of installing and caching `npm` dependencies in one block, then reusing them in subsequent blocks:

 ```yml
 # .semaphore/semaphore.yml